paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

 1984—Subsec. (g).
 Pub.
 L. 98–419 substituted “issued” for “issued, transferred, or renewed”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+G, title LXXIII, § 7342(e), Dec.
+18, 2025, 139 Stat.
+1778, provided that: “Nothing in this section [amending this section and enacting provisions set out as notes under this section], or the amendments made by this section, shall apply to any application submitted before the date of enactment of this Act [Dec.
+18, 2025].”

 #### Regulations
 Pub.
+L. 119–60, div.
+G, title LXXIII, § 7342(c), Dec.
+18, 2025, 139 Stat.
+1777, provided that: “(1) In general.—Not later than 18 months after the date of enactment of this Act [Dec.
+18, 2025], the Commandant shall transfer the authorities provided to the Coast Guard in part 148 of title 33, Code of Federal Regulations (as in effect on the date of enactment of this Act [Dec.
+18, 2025]), except as provided in paragraph (2), to the Secretary of Transportation. “(2) Retention of authority.—The Commandant shall retain responsibility for authorities pertaining to design, construction, equipment, and operation of deepwater ports and navigational safety. “(3) Updates to authority.—As soon as practicable after the date of enactment of this Act, the Secretary of Transportation shall issue such regulations as are necessary to reflect the updates to authorities prescribed by this subsection.”

+Pub.
 L. 107–295, title I, § 106(e), Nov.
 25, 2002, 116 Stat.
 2087, provided that: “(1) Agency and department expertise and responsibilities.—Not later than 30 days after the date of the enactment of this Act [Nov.
 25, 2002], the heads of Federal departments or agencies having expertise concerning, or jurisdiction over, any aspect of the construction or operation of deepwater ports for natural gas shall transmit to the Secretary of Transportation written comments as to such expertise or statutory responsibilities pursuant to the Deepwater Port Act of 1974 ([33 U.S.C.
 1501](./chapter-029-deepwater-ports.md#section-1501) et seq.) or any other Federal law. “(2) Interim final rule.—The Secretary may issue an interim final rule as a temporary regulation implementing this section [amending this section and sections 1501 to 1503, 1507, and 1520 of this title] (including the amendments made by this section) as soon as practicable after the date of enactment of this section, without regard to the provisions of chapter 5 of title 5, United States Code. “(3) Final rules.—As soon as practicable after the date of the enactment of this Act, the Secretary of Transportation shall issue additional final rules that, in the discretion of the Secretary, are determined to be necessary under the Deepwater Port Act of 1974 ([33 U.S.C.
 1501](./chapter-029-deepwater-ports.md#section-1501) et seq.) for the application and issuance of licenses for a deepwater port for natural gas.”

+#### Rule of Construction
+Pub.
+L. 119–60, div.
+G, title LXXIII, § 7342(d), Dec.
+18, 2025, 139 Stat.
+1778, provided that: “Nothing in this section [amending this section and enacting provisions set out as notes under this section], or the amendments made by this section, may be construed to limit the authorities of other governmental agencies previously delegated authorities of the Deepwater Port Act of 1974 ([33 U.S.C.
+1501](./chapter-029-deepwater-ports.md#section-1501) et seq.) or any other law.”

 #### Information To Be Provided
 Pub.
 L. 109–241, title III, § 304(c)(2), July 11, 2006, 120 Stat.
 527, which required the Coast Guard, when operating as a contributing agency in the Federal Energy Regulatory Commission’s shoreside licensing process for certain liquefied natural gas or liquefied petroleum gas terminals, to provide the information described in subsec. (c)(2)(K) of this section, was repealed by Pub.
 L. 116–283, div.
 G, title LVXXXV [LXXXV], § 8502(b)(1), Jan.
 1, 2021, 134 Stat.
 4747.
 See subsec. (j)(2) of this section.